Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Fundamentals of DRL

 \subsubsection{Soft Actor-Critic (SAC)}

-The Soft Actor-Critic (SAC) \cite{b140}, an off-policy algorithm uses three key components: a policy network, Q-networks, and a value network.
-The policy network generates actions based on the current state, optimized by maximizing expected returns and incorporating an entropy term to encourage exploration.
-The Q-networks estimate expected returns for state-action pairs and are updated using the soft Bellman residual, which considers immediate rewards and future values.
-The value network predicts the overall value of a state, stabilizing training by minimizing the Temporal Difference (TD) error.
-These components work together to balance exploration and exploitation, enabling the learning of effective policies.
+SAC~\cite{b140} is an off-policy algorithm that enhances learning efficiency in continuous control environments by maximizing a stochastic policy augmented with an entropy term.
+The algorithm consists of three components: a policy network, two Q-networks, and a value network.
+The policy network generates actions that maximize both expected return and entropy, promoting diverse exploration.
+The Q-networks estimate expected return, while the value network predicts the state value to stabilize training by minimizing the TD error.
+SAC effectively balances exploration and exploitation, making it well-suited for complex tasks.